scollier/Summit2014OSEonOSPViaHeat/scott/04-Configure-Neutron-Networking.md

 ###**Create the *Public* Network**

-The network will be created using the *--provider* attributes *physical_network=physnet1* which we defined in packstack, and as the network is not using VLAN tags so it will be specified as *network_type flat*.
+The network will be created using the *--provider* attributes *physical_network=physnet1* which we defined in packstack, and as the network is not using VLAN tags it will be specified as *network_type flat*.
 Lastly, as there is a real, physical router on this network, also specify *--router:external=True*.
 This results in the following command:

     neutron net-create public --provider:physical_network=physnet1 --provider:network_type flat --router:external=True